zuggamasta/midiTracker/README.md

 ![Chain editor](/Documentation/screen_3.png)

+## Little Helpers
+I collect a small list of patches for pureData [pd-patches](https://github.com/zuggamasta/pd-patches/ ) to debug and play with midiTracker if there is no hardware or other software around.

 ## Thank you
 Thank you to everyone helping and making all of this possible.
 Thank you Mirjam, Thank you Fiona, thank you Sylt, thank you Markus.